-The mission of the U.S. military is to provide the forces needed to deter war and to protect the security of the United States, its territories, and its interests.
+The mission of the U.S. Department of Defense is to provide the military forces needed to deter war and to protect the security of the United States, its territories, and its interests.
 To that end, the military services must maintain, train, and equip forces capable of winning wars, deterring aggression, and maintaining freedom.

 Military personnel must be ready to respond to many different situations, in varied settings, often under crisis conditions.
-From large-scale conflict to maritime security to humanitarian assistance and disaster relief, military personnel must be fully trained and ready to perform these various and demanding duties at a moment's notice.
+From large-scale conflict to maritime security operations to humanitarian assistance and disaster relief, military personnel must be fully trained and ready to perform these various and demanding duties at a moment's notice.
 The land, air, and sea areas of the Mariana Islands are important to members of the military and their families who call the islands their home.
-The U.S. military, including the Marine Corps, Navy, and Air Force, along with the Coast Guard, conducts military readiness activities in designated areas of the Mariana Islands.
+The U.S. military, including the Navy, Marine Corps, and Air Force, along with the Coast Guard, conduct military readiness activities in designated areas of the Mariana Islands.
 These areas collectively comprise the military's Mariana Islands Range Complex.